RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 * User can dash forwards on ground or in the air, giving the player a sudden burst of speed.
 * system can simulate basic enemies that can attack the player and that the player can destroy.
 * User can die if their hp reaches zero.
-* User can navigate through a main menu to start the game, quit the game, adjust settings or save/load a save file.
+* User can navigate through a main menu to start the game, quit the game, adjust Options or save/load a save file.
 * User can save their progress in the game and continue the game from that point next time they load the game.

 ### __Non-functional Requirements__